San Juan County COVID-19 vaccine tracker: 55% of people fully vaccinated

 The Centers for Disease Control and Prevention considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).

-More:'Greatest surge ever' — Hospital ER doctor warns of increase in COVID-19 numbers
+More:Town hall speakers urge San Juan County residents to get free COVID-19 vaccinations

 The five counties with the highest percentage of their population fully vaccinated in New Mexico as of Nov.
-8 are Los Alamos County (73%), Taos County (70%), Santa Fe County (69%), Rio Arriba County (64%) and Harding County (63%).
+15 are Los Alamos County (74%), Taos County (70%), Santa Fe County (69%), Rio Arriba County (65%) and Sandoval County (64%).

 How many people in San Juan County have received a COVID-19 vaccine?